-The Part allows employers to give certain directions to employees and make certain requests of them.
-It also allows the Fair Work Commission to deal with disputes about the operation of the new Part.
+Part 6-4C allows the Fair Work Commission to deal with disputes about the operation of the new Part.

 The provisions of the new Part are confined to an employer that is a ‘national system employer’ and to an employee who a ‘national system employee’ (s.789GC).
 Note also the extended meaning of these terms found in Division 2A of Part 1-3 of the Fair Work Act.

-The new Part allows an employer who qualifies for the job keeper scheme and becomes entitled to jobkeeper payments for an employee during the relevant period, to give the employee three new kinds of directions:
+An employer that qualifies for the jobkeeper scheme and becomes entitled to jobkeeper payments for an employee during the relevant period, can give the employee three new kinds of directions:

-Each of the three substantive direction provisions contains additional requirements, including in relation to safety.
+Each of the substantive direction provisions contains additional requirements, including in relation to safety.

 A direction has effect despite a ‘designated employment provision’ which includes a term of a contract and a fair work instrument, but operates subject to the protections in Division 12.